prod-feng/Install-minikube-with-docker-on-CentOS7/README.md

 usermod -aG docker feng
 ```

-As regular user to test:
+As regular user to test(may need to install kubectl package):
 ```
 minikube start --driver=docker
 kubectl get po -A